 - Categories and priorities: Assigning appropriate categories and priorities to bugs to ensure they are addressed in a timely manner.

-- Assign ownership: Assigning bugs to specific developers or teams to ensure accountability and effective resolution.
+- Assign ownership: Assign bugs to specific developers or teams to ensure accountability and effective resolution.

 - Regular status updates: Keeping stakeholders informed about the progress of bug fixes and defect resolution.